-Fibromyalgia syndrome (FMS) is a chronic pain disorder, which causes muscular or musculoskeletal pain with stiffness and localized tenderness at specific points on the body.
+Fibromyalgia syndrome is a chronic pain disorder, which causes muscular or musculoskeletal pain with stiffness and localized tenderness at specific points on the body.
 This complex debilitating disorder can affect physical, emotional and mental health of the person with constant pain, fatigue, brain-fog, sleep disturbances and depression.
-Though, there is no cure to FMS, some lifestyle changes can help you ease associated symptoms.
+Though, there is no cure, some lifestyle changes can help you ease associated fibromyalgia symptoms.

-Here are some of the best ways to reduce fibromyalgia symptoms:
+Here are 9 best ways to reduce fibromyalgia symptoms:

 It is found helpful in obese fibromyalgia patients as they started enjoying a better quality of life i.e. less pain and depression, fewer tender points and better sleep; after losing weight.Start slowly by taking small steps toward becoming more active.
 Choose any gentle exercise like walking, swimming, stretching, yoga, cycling, water aerobics and strength training.
 However, you need to be careful and flexible in your approach.
 The best thing is to listen to your body, know your limits and take breaks when you need them.

 Try Physical Therapies: